You might not watch the currency markets as closely as we do, but hopefully you’ve noticed the Australian dollar is doing very well.

 The main benefit for businesses is if you’re based in Australia but you’re buying products, services, or inventory from overseas.

-- import goods from China to sell in Australia, the beneficial currency exchange means your Australian dollars go further.
+- If you import goods from China to sell in Australia, the beneficial currency exchange means your Australian dollars go further.

 - If you source electronic gadgets from Japan or South Korea, take advantage no